Kegbot/kegbot-server/docs/source/settings.rst

 These settings control experimental features.
 They are subject to change and should only be needed by advanced users.

+.. data:: KEGBOT_MEDIA_URL

+    If specified, images and other media served by Kegbot will be prefixed by this URL.
+Otherwise, media will be served from the same host as the server itself, under ``/media``.
+You may use this setting to e.g. serve media links through a CDN.

 .. data:: KEGBOT_ENABLE_V2_API

     If set to ``true``, the new Kegbot Server API will be enabled (at